 Seeb: “This is the folder track with the main piano/synth riff we have going throughout the song.
 It consists of the main piano part that is rendered down from Pro Tools to audio with effects and stacked as you see here with a myriad of Omnispheres.
 Each instance is a different sound, triggered by slightly different MIDI but they all go through the same chain with a Nicky Romero Kickstart and some Ableton Echo.
 Then they and are mixed down through a group with some more Kickstart and Soundtoys PhaseMistress.
 And at the end, they are even going to the music group that has an Ableton Filter on it.

-Seeb explain, “This is the main piano part from the Pro Tools session that came from [co-producer] Svidden.
+Seeb explains, “This is the main piano part from the Pro Tools session that came from [co-producer] Svidden.
 It is basically a type of Korg M1 piano run through two Echoboys, an Air Vintage Filter that rises in the verses and a phaser that comes in on the transitions.”

 The bouncy chordal piano part enters at 0.10 with a heavy low-pass filter, to give the vocal space to cut through, but the cutoff is automated to keep the energy building throughout the verse.
 Compare the piano sound at 0.16 to 0.39, where the filter really starts opening up.
 On the final two chords, you can also hear the Air Phaser coming in to add more stereo movement.